Cooking with Gas: Indoor Air Quality and Residential Gas Ranges and Stoves

 Does living with natural gas cooking appliances increase asthma in children and other populations?

-There is no substantive evidence that electric cooking is cleaner when cooking byproducts are considered.
+There is no substantive evidence that electric cooking improves indoor air quality or produces lower emissions when cooking byproducts are considered.
 Indoor air quality studies have consistently found that emissions from the cooking process—not solely from the burner or heat source operation—represent the chief source of concern with respect to indoor air quality for various classes of pollutants such as particulate matter and volatile organic compounds.
-Switching to electrical appliances is not a useful strategy to address indoor air quality because the emissions of concern are dominated by the smoke and grease that comes from cooking, regardless of the energy source used in conventional residential appliances.

 If natural gas ranges produce nitrogen dioxide (NO2), does this mean my range is a unique source of concern for indoor air quality?